samir-web2526/university-medical-center-full-stack-project/university-medical-center-server/README.md

 # University Medical Center Backend

-A modern, robust REST API for the University Medical Center platform, enabling seamless patient management, doctor scheduling, medicine inventory, and administrative oversight.
+A modern, robust REST API for the University Medical Center platform, enabling seamless patient(student) management, doctor scheduling, medicine inventory, and administrative oversight.

 ## 📖 Table of Contents
 - [About The Project](#about-the-project)